-Southern Company (The) (SO) reported trailing twelve months (TTM) revenue of $-1.39B as of September 2025, which represents a 108.1% decrease year-over-year.
-The company's operating margin has expanded to 66.6% from 66.3% a year ago.
-In terms of profitability, SO reported a net loss of $6.04B.
-Valuation-wise, the stock trades at a Price-to-Sales (P/S) ratio of N/Ax.
-The company generated $0 in free cash flow over the last twelve months, indicating its ability to reinvest in growth or return capital to shareholders.
+Southern Company (The) (SO) reported trailing twelve months (TTM) revenue of $29.55B as of December 2025, which represents a 10.6% increase year-over-year.
+The company's operating margin has contracted to 13.0% from 16.7% a year ago.
+In terms of profitability, SO generated $4.34B in net income.
+Valuation-wise, the stock trades at a P/E ratio of 22.4x and a Price-to-Sales (P/S) ratio of 3.3x.
+The company reported negative free cash flow of $-1.86B over the last twelve months, indicating cash consumption over the period.
 Data based on the most recent quarterly reports.

 Quarterly standardized metrics.